How I Set Up the Emergency Lighting Test Template with Customers in Pilla

 Brightness sufficient to illuminate escape routes

-Emergency lighting doesn't need to be as bright as normal lighting, but it must be bright enough for people to see where they're going and identify obstacles.
-As you walk, ask yourself:
+Emergency lighting doesn't need to match normal lighting levels, but it must be bright enough for people to see where they're going and identify obstacles.
+As you walk, ask yourself: could I safely walk this route in only emergency lighting?
+Are there dark spots where someone could trip?
+Can I see door handles and exit hardware?

 If any area seems inadequately lit, note its location for follow-up.